 Through January 2019, there were 4,368 submitted applications and 2,101 licensed recreational cannabis businesses in Oregon, including 1,114 producer licenses.

 In Oregon where concentrates and edibles were only allowed for the first time in the adult-use channel in July 2016, the transformation in category happened almost overnight.
 Concentrates quickly picked up 29% of the market, while pre-rolled products took 6% and edibles 10%.

-Recreational sales tripled in Oregon from February to August 2016, though they were hurt by the implementation of strict new testing standards.
-The sales figures are especially striking because they come amid a time of historically low wholesale marijuana prices, implying that demand is even stronger than sales would suggest.
-Oregon had an established medical cannabis industry before the legalization of recreational marijuana, and early adult-use sales through existing dispensaries took place before the first rec-only retailers were licensed, which explains the relatively quick turnaround time.
+Oregon had an established medical cannabis industry before the legalization of recreational cannabis, and early adult-use sales through existing dispensaries took place before the first rec-only retailers were licensed, which explains the relatively quick turnaround time.

-We offer “70% ready to go” Cannabis Financial Models and Cannabis Business Plan Templates for a growing, processing, dispensary and vertical integrated cannabis business.
-Please make a note that you need Oregon’s version and you will get the template tailored cannabis business in Oregon.
+We offer “70% ready to go” Cannabis Financial Models and Cannabis Business Plan Templates for a growing, processing, retail and vertically integrated cannabis business in Oregon.